kylebarrow/chibi/README.md

 ```

 #### $(selector).css(property, value)
-*Gets or optionally sets the CSS property for the selector.*
+*Gets or optionally sets the CSS property for matching elements.*

-**css** with no *value* will return the CSS property string of the first matching DOM element. **css** will return the computed property value if the property isn't explicitly set which can vary between browsers.
+**css** with no *value* will return the CSS property string of the first matching element found. **css** will return the computed property value if the property isn't explicitly set which can vary between browsers.
 For example, an element with no explicit font weight will return 'normal' in Opera and Webkit browsers but '400' in Firefox and Internet Explorer browsers.

-*value* will set the value of the CSS property for all matching DOM elements.
+*value* will set the value of the CSS property for all matching elements.

 ```html
 <!DOCTYPE html>